Altruist41/kurakaniapp_REST/README.md

 # kurakaniapp -> chat application with REST web services

+Kurakani means Chatting!
+So, this is a chat application built using REST Web Services.
 The server side has been built in PHP with Slim framework, which provides a fast and powerful router that maps route callbacks to specific HTTP request methods and URIs.

 The routers used to access the resources via URI are: